jmltn/old-jamesmilton.me/categories/portfolio/_posts/2016-12-29-raspberry-rev-outcome.md

 [![]({{ site.baseurl }}/images/2016/12/raspberry-rev/online-instruction-manual-demo.gif)]({{ site.baseurl }}/raspberryrev/){:target="_blank"}

 I also created a website which is an online instruction manual on how to assemble the lego parts.
-It can be found [{{ site.baseurl }}/raspberryrev/](here).
+It can be found [here]({{site.baseurl}}/raspberryrev/)

 ---